wp-plugins/jm-twitter-cards/readme.txt

     Disallow:`
 If it still doesn't work please open a thread on support or at this URL: <a href="http://tweetpress.fr/en/plugin/new-plugin-jm-twitter-cards/">TweetPress, JM Twitter Cards</a>

+= Use of new feature product cards =
+Just activate meta box, select **card type product** and save draft.
+4 new fields will appear and you'll be able to set your product card.

 ––––
 En Français